Online Music Education, the new normal?

 “My Mission?
 To reveal to the youngs to find the best of themselves”

-Virginie Robilliard is Professor of violin at the Haute École de Musique de Lausanne in Switzerland and an active online teacher since 2014.
-She has made herself utterly comfortable with the power of Internet and going global in a sustainable way is essential for her.
-She uses the net to reach her students in Venezuela, Argentina, France, and now, with the help of iClassical Academy, all over the world.
+Virginie Robilliard is a Professor of violin at the Haute École de Musique de Lausanne in Switzerland and an active online teacher since 2014.
+She has made herself utterly comfortable with the power of the Internet, and going global in a sustainable way is essential for her.
+She uses the net to reach her students in Venezuela, Argentina, France, and now, with the help of iClassical Academy, worldwide.

 “I feel it as my mission to guide people to see how beautiful and divine music is.
 I feel very privileged to be a musician because it connects me to beauty.”

 “It’s a connection.”

 Vera Tsu, Professor & Master Tutor of the Central Conservatory in Beijing and Shanghai Conservatory.

 “It’s a connection between teachers and students in the world.
 Like music, the Internet has no boundaries, and I am grateful to have been able to combine these two forces.
 It helps us to stay connected, especially in difficult times, as we lately experienced.”